 Raw data sources: American Community Survey (U.S. Census Bureau), U.S. Department of Housing and Urban Development, Federal Housing Finance Agency.

 Methodology: NeighborhoodScout uses over 600 characteristics to build a neighborhood profile… Read more

-With a population of 126,808, 52,724 total housing units (homes and apartments), and a median house value of $98,476, the cost of homes in Topeka is among some of the lowest in the nation.
+With 126,808 people, 52,724 houses or apartments, and a median cost of homes of $97,747, the cost of homes in Topeka is among some of the lowest in the nation.
 Compared to Kansas, however, Topeka real state is not on the lower end of the price spectrum.

 Single-family detached homes are the single most common housing type in Topeka, accounting for 65.60% of the city's housing units.
 Other types of housing that are prevalent in Topeka include large apartment complexes or high rise apartments ( 20.87%), duplexes, homes converted to apartments or other small apartment buildings ( 6.54%), and a few row houses and other attached homes ( 4.14%).

 People in Topeka primarily live in small (one, two or no bedroom) single-family detached homes.
 Topeka has a mixture of owner-occupied and renter-occupied housing.

 At the end of World War II, American soldiers returned home triumphant and, with the help of the GI Bill, built homes by the millions on the edges of America's cities.
 These homes were predominantly capes and ranches, modest in size, but built to house a growing middle-class as the 20th century became the American century.
 Topeka's housing was primarily built during this period, from the '40s through the '60s.
 A full 39.76% of the city's housing hails from this era.
 Other housing ages represented in Topeka include homes built between 1970-1999 ( 33.51%) and housing constructed before 1939 ( 18.34%).
 There's also some housing in Topeka built between 2000 and later ( 8.39%).